header by Emerson Taymor, 2005

 EXPANSIONISM

-on US expansion; John Havard, "How Anti-Spanish Bias Justified 19th-Century American Expansionism," Zócalo Public Square(July 2018)
+quotations on US expansion; John Havard, "How Anti-Spanish Bias Justified 19th-Century American Expansionism," Zócalo Public Square(July 2018)

-Stephen F. Austin on Texas (1836); Texas declaration
+Stephen F. Austin on Texas (1836); Texas declaration of independence (1836)

-of independence (1836) full section on the Mexican War from Foner, Give Me Liberty
+full section on the Mexican War from Foner, Give Me Liberty

 Abraham Lincoln attacks Polk's speech on Texas (1846)

-Treaty of Guadelupe" (1848); John C. Calhoun explains why America should not annex Mexico (1848); Jose
+Manuel Crescencio Rejón, "Observations on the Treaty of Guadelupe" (1848); John C. Calhoun explains why America should not annex Mexico (1848); Jose Vasconcelos, "The Tragedy of California" (1944)

 The Gold Rush: Stephen Magagnini, "Fortune Smiled on Many Black Miners" (Sacramento Bee, 1998); Magagnini, "Chinese Transformed Gold Mountain" (1998); Magagnini, "Indians' Misfortune Was Stamped in Gold" (1998); Sam Stanton, "On Your Mark, Get Set, Gold" (on miners) (1998); Kathryn Perkins, "'Real Women' Who Defied Stereotype" (women and the Gold Rush, 1998); Lizzie Stark, "How a War Over Eggs Marked the Early History of San Francisco"

-Daniel Webster on slavery in the West (1850); David Stannard, "Pestilence and Genocide," on the genocide of Native Americans in California, from American Holocaust Norman Asing protests prejudice against the Chinese to the Daily Alta California (1852); map of SF, 1853 (see which businesses were where!); Shelley Sang-Hee Lee, on American attitudes toward China in the 19th century, from A New History of Asian America (2014); Michael Luo, "America Was Eager for Chinese Immigrants.
-What Happened?," New Yorkers (Aug.
-2021) El Clamor Público condemns the first race riot in California, against Mexican citizens in Los Angeles (1856); Veronica Torrejón, "A 'Mexican Window' into the City's Past," LA Times (2005): on El Clamor Público, Los Angeles' first Spanish-language newspaper; academic article on the subject: Lawrence Guillow, "Pandemonium in the Plaza: The First Los Angeles Riot, July 22, 1856," Southern California Quarterly (1995) |
+El Clamor Público condemns the first race riot in California, against Mexican citizens in Los Angeles (1856); Veronica Torrejón, "A 'Mexican Window' into the City's Past," LA Times (2005): on El Clamor Público, Los Angeles' first Spanish-language newspaper; academic article on the subject: Lawrence Guillow, "Pandemonium in the Plaza: The First Los Angeles Riot, July 22, 1856," Southern California Quarterly (1995)